YuriSalgado/angular-lifecycle-deep-dive/README.md

 # lifecycle-deep-dive-project

-A component to demonstrate the Angular component lifecycle Hooks
+A component to demonstrate the Angular component lifecycle Hooks (ngOnChanges, ngOnInit, ngDoCheck, ngOnDestroy and others ngAfter\*)

 ## Installation